Homeowner dies in Allegheny Township fire; wife sustains burns

 Westmoreland County Deputy Coroner Josh Zappone identified the deceased as Dennis Zidek, 70.
 Further details on his death are pending the results of an autopsy scheduled for today.

 The fire broke out around 4:30 a.m. at 14 Louise St., off of School Road, according to Westmoreland County 911, about a mile and half from the intersection of Hyde Park Road and the Route 56 bypass.

-A next-door neighbor, Carlton Smith, 24, who called in the fire, managed to help Linda Zidek escape, according to Grantz and Robert Fortuna Jr., who lived in the house on the other side of the Zidek house.
+A next-door neighbor, Carlton Smith, 24, who called in the fire, managed to help Linda Zidek escape the burning two-story house, according to Grantz and Robert Fortuna Jr., who lives at 12 Louise St., on the other side of the Zidek house.

 Smith was not available to speak to a reporter.
 His stepfather, who identified himself only as Mr. Allen said that Smith was shaken up by the incident.